 A choice of Welsh medium or English medium childcare provision is available.

 If you do not need to use the full entitlement of 5 sessions per week you can apply for reduced sessions.
-You should record this preference and the reason on the application form when you fill it in with your Health Visitor.
+You should record this preference and the reason on the application form when you fill it in.

 It is recommended that you use a minimum of 3 sessions per week.